Mi Lan Xiang (Honey Orchid) Phoenix Dancong Oolong Tea

 Dancong Oolong teas are kind of a “science of their own”, both within the wide and diverse world of pure teas as such and within the smaller, but even more complex world of Oolong teas in particular.
-In order to describe, explain and quality-wise position our Spring Imperial Mt.
-Wudong Song Variety Mi Lan Xiang (Honey Orchid) Phoenix Dancong Oolong Tea in a comprehensible manner, we therefor need to delve a little deep describe explain and be able to position high in a comprehensible way, we therefore first need to shine some light on the background and concept of Dancong Oolong teas in general.
+Therefor, in order to describe, explain and quality-wise position our Spring Mi Lan Xiang (Honey Orchid) Phoenix Dancong Oolong Tea in a comprehensible manner, we first need to shine some light on the background and concept of Dancong Oolong teas in general.

 Traditional origin regions of Oolong teas